Fishing - The Royal Coachman Dry Fly is a Classic Trout Fly

 What is the Royal Coachman Dry Fly used for?

-The Royal Coachman Dry Fly is used primarily for trout, but it can also take grayling and other freshwater game fish.
+The Royal Coachman Dry Fly is used primarily for trout, though it can also take grayling and other freshwater game fish.
 Anglers rely on it as an attractor pattern when they want a visible dry fly that works across a wide range of conditions.

 Is the Royal Coachman Dry Fly a mayfly imitation?